 Haverford students majoring at Bryn Mawr are eligible to apply.

 Students should plan to spend eight to ten weeks this coming summer on their research.
 While it is expected that some if not all work will be done on campus, Fellows may work elsewhere if the project is best conducted in another location.
-There will be a two-day workshop in the early summer for all the recipients on the demands of long-term research.
+There will be a three-day workshop in the early summer for all the recipients on the demands of long-term research.
 Fellows are required to attend unless away from campus for Study Abroad.
 Weekly meetings to discuss work in progress will be held with graduate student mentors and other Fellows in the cohort for all those working on campus.
 Students not residing in the area will be expected to participate in on-line discussions.
 All Fellows are required to have a faculty research advisor but this person need not be on campus during the summer.

 A student’s overall academic record will be an important consideration in the selection process.
 A strong application will be one that includes an original and well-defined proposal for research and has strong faculty recommendations.